 Until recent years, radiographic (x-ray) assessment of teeth and root canal treatments was limited to two-dimensional images, which meant some critical information was lost in the imaging process.
 With the introduction of cone beam computed tomography (CBCT) we are now able to visualise the teeth, jawbones and surrounding structures in three dimensions.

 The 3D view of the area provides more information on structures like extra canals, root fractures and other sensitive anatomic tissues like nerves.
 This information can be critical when diagnosing the cause of your pain, or when planning endodontic microsurgery.

-The Endodontic Group has in-house CBCT machines at its Indooroopilly, Maroochydore and Robina practices, and we will soon have them at our Brisbane (Wickham Tce) and Aspley practices, so you can be assured we’ll be using the best possible endodontic technology and you’re receiving the highest standard of care.
+The Endodontic Group has in-house CBCT machines at its Brisbane (Wickham Tce), Indooroopilly, Maroochydore and Robina practices, and we will soon have one at our Aspley practice, so you can be assured we’ll be using the best possible endodontic technology and you’re receiving the highest standard of care.

 Nickel titanium rotary instruments

 Made from an alloy of nickel and titanium these fine, specially developed instruments have greater flexibility and resistance to fracture when compared with stainless steel files.
 This enables them to remove harmful material and follow the intricate curvature of root canals to create the correct shape.
 The files are driven by a motor, which reduces the need for using hand-held instruments, resulting in predictable, efficient and rapid cleaning, reducing the time required for tooth preparation.

 Many years ago, the Endodontic Group introduced a policy of single use of endodontic files.
 Even now, we’re one of the few endodontic practices in Australia using single-use instruments.
 There are protocols for cleaning and sterilising of endodontic instruments.
 However, it’s difficult to get consistency in results from these procedures and there’s also the risk of sharps injuries to staff in performing the cleaning process.